Key messages

 On a global scale, coal is No.1 for power generation with substantial potential for further technological development and cost-effective climate protection.

-NEU HungaryAn efficient and affordable CO2 transport network on European level is needed and the EU should actively promote the creation of a CO2 infrastructure.
+NEU HungaryAn efficient and affordable CO2 network at the European level is needed and the EU should actively promote the creation of CO2 transport and storage infrastructure.

 • a rational EU energy policy that values a diversified energy mix, including a role for coal during the energy transition;